Optimal Bounds in Normal Approximation for Many Interacting Worlds

-We are particularly interested in the Kolmogorov distance because optimal bounds on this distance are usually harder to obtain than those on the Wasserstein distance.
-We have been able to achieve the objective by obtaining upper and lower bounds on both $d_{\mathrm{W}}({\mathbb{P}}_N,\gamma)$ and $d_{\mathrm{K}}({\mathbb{P}}_N, \gamma)$, and in each case the upper and lower bounds are of the same order.
-The optimal bound on the Wasserstein distance that we have obtained is of the order ${\displaystyle \frac{\sqrt{\log N}}{N}}$ as conjectured by McKeague and Levin \cite{ML16}, while the optimal bound on the Kolmogorov distance that we have obtained is of the order ${\displaystyle \frac{1}{N}}$.
+In this paper, we prove that the upper and lower bounds on the Wasserstein distance between $\mathbb{P}_N$ and $\gamma$ are both of the order $\sqrt{\log N}/N$, thereby proving the conjecture of McKeague and Levin \cite{ML16} while at the same time showing that $\sqrt{\log N}/N$ is optimal.
+We also prove that the upper and lower bounds on the Kolmogorov distance between $\mathbb{P}_N$ and $\gamma$ are both of the order $1/N$, showing that $1/N$ is also optimal.
 This is a surprising outcome as optimal bounds on the Kolmogorov distance are usually of no smaller order than those on the Wasserstein distance for a particular problem.

-\begin{rem} {\rm Recently, McKeague et al. \cite{MPS19} studied the probability distribution of the quantum harmonic oscillator for higher energy states.
-They proved that in the first energy level above the ground state, the empirical distribution of the locations converges to the two-sided Maxwell distribution.